 Here's my second attempt at a book review video - this one is for TINY - the invisible world of microbes, a lovely book aimed at children (or undergrads, depending on how good their biology courses were in high school...)

-Andrew has been a microbiology editor at Nature Publishing Group for more than a decade, joining Nature Reviews Microbiology in 2008 as an Associate Editor after a brief stint as locum editor on Nature Cell Biology.
+Andrew gained his PhD in Molecular Biology from the University of Manchester, UK, studying fungal protein trafficking and secretion.
+He was subsequently a microbiology editor at Nature for more than a decade, joining Nature Reviews Microbiology in 2008 as an Associate Editor after a brief stint as locum editor on Nature Cell Biology.
 Over the following 4.5 years Andrew developed a passion for the field, commissioning Reviews and writing on all aspects of microbiology.
 He also took a keen interest in developing new approaches to communicate with the microbiology community.
 In January 2013 Andrew joined the Nature team as Senior Editor, handling primary manuscripts from across the field and championing microbiology in Nature’s pages and beyond.
 Andrew left Nature in April 2015 to become the Chief Editor for the launch of Nature Microbiology.
-He gained his PhD in Molecular Biology from the University of Manchester, UK, studying fungal protein trafficking and secretion
+Having helped to establish Nature Microbiology as one of the premier journals in the microbiology publishing landscape, and in search of a better work-life balance, in January 2019 he left Nature to become Chief Publishing Officer (and tea boy) for the family GCSE and A-Level educational resources business established by his wife over the preceding three years.

 The Nature Portfolio Microbiology Community provides a forum for the sharing and discussion of ideas and opinions about microbiology.
 Through posts, discussion, image and video content, the community space can be used by members to communicate with each other, and with editors, about topics ranging from the science itself through to policy, society and day to day life.
 It is also a place to learn more about the activities of Nature Microbiology's editors and the policies and practices of the journal.